 Skills-based hiring is the future

-Instead of relying solely on resumes to evaluate candidates, you need to find better ways to assess qualifications other than looking at titles, companies, and length worked.
+Instead of relying solely on resumes to evaluate candidates, you need to find better ways to assess qualifications other than looking at titles, companies, and lengths worked.
 The recruiting and hiring world is moving to a more skills-based method of assessing candidates, and there are good reasons for the switch.

 Marketplaces help equalize the process